citahub/cita/docs/docs/en/key-concepts/blockchain.md

 ## Permissionless blockchain

-Permissionless blockchain network is completely open and anyone can participate in the network and no pre-existing trust is assumed between participants nodes.Anyone with an internet connection can send transactions to it as well as become a validator to participate in the execution of a consensus protocol.
-The security of the public blockchain is maintained by the “cryptocurrency economy”.
-In order to encourage more participants to join the network, the blockchain network typically has an incentivizing mechanism that combines workload proof and economic reward.
-It follows the general principle that the economic rewards are directly proportional to the contribution to the consensus process.

-Three characteristics of permissionless blockchain: First, to protect users from the influence of developers.
-In the permissionless blockchain, program developers do not have the right to interfere with users, so blockchains can protect users who use the programs; Second, the threshold is very low, which means anyone as long as with an internet connection can access it; Third, all data are public by default, although all associated participants hide their own real Identity.
-All the nodes gain their own security through the data publicity that each participant can see all account balances and all their trading activities.
+A permissionless blockchain is a blockchain that anyone in the world can read, anyone in the world can send transactions to and expect to see them included if they are valid, and anyone in the world can participate in the consensus process – the process for determining what blocks get added to the chain and what the current state is.
+As a substitute for centralized or quasi-centralized trust, public blockchains are secured by cryptoeconomics – the combination of economic incentives and cryptographic verification using mechanisms such as proof of work or proof of stake, following a general principle that the degree to which someone can have an influence in the consensus process is proportional to the quantity of economic resources that they can bring to bear.

+Three characteristics of permissionless blockchain:
+ (1) Anyone can download the code and start running a public node on their local device, validating transactions in the network, thus participating in the consensus process – the process for determining what blocks get added to the chain and what the current state is.
+ (2) Anyone in the world can send transactions through the network and expect to see them included in the blockchain if they are valid.
+ (3) Anyone can read transaction on the public block explorer.
+Transactions are transparent, but anonymous/pseudonumous.

 ## Permissioned blockchain